encoderlee/javascript_call_cpp/README.md

 javascript_call_cpp

-this is a simple example show how to use javascript call cpp on Microsoft‘s WebBrowser
+this is a simple example show how to use javascript call cpp on Microsoft‘s webbrowser

 detail：